 - If able to leave the room through the door, close after exiting.

 - Go to the nearest exit or stairs.
 DO NOT USE THE ELEVATORS.

 - If it has not already been activated, activate the fire alarm system by pulling on the bar marked “PULL” or following the directions as stated on the alarm station.

 - If the nearest exit is blocked by fire, heat, or smoke, go to an alternate exit.

-- If all exits on the floor are blocked, go back to your room, close the door, open the window as described, wave something out the window, and shout for help.
+- If all exits on the floor are blocked, go back to the room, close the door, open the window as described, wave something out the window, and shout for help.

 C. Safety Standards

-- Always close and lock the door to your room when you go to bed.
+- Always close and lock the door to the room when going to bed.